DomiR/rxjs-commented-operators/Introduction.md

 exampleObservable.subscribe(v => console.log(v));
 ```

-Although we totaly could, we should not subscribe directly upon operator creation because doing so would make the observable **hot**.
+Although we totally could, we should not subscribe directly upon operator creation because doing so would make the observable **hot**.
 Let's also look at a quick example here:
 Interval will give us an observable that counts from 0 every x milliseconds, where x is the argument.

 ```js